-Next you’ll need to download your WordPress theme which we covered in detail up above in the “installing your WordPress theme via WordPress” section.
+Next, you’ll need to download your WordPress theme which we covered in detail up above in the “installing your WordPress theme via WordPress” section.
 Please make sure you’re downloading the “Installable WordPress file only.”

-With FTP/SFTP you’ll need to unzip the that file you just downloaded from Themeforest (it should look like an open folder icon).
+With FTP/SFTP you’ll need to unzip the file you just downloaded from Themeforest (it should look like an open folder icon).
 Then upload the extracted theme file.

 Now log into your WordPress installation and navigate to Appearance > Themes and click to activate your theme.
 See – not too hard, right?

 When installing via FTP, it’s very important to be sure you upload only the theme file onto your server.
 A zipped file won’t work this time!
 Check that you’ve remembered to unzip your download.
 And, also double check that you’re uploading the correct theme only folder.
 You may have accidentally downloaded the theme plus docs and anything else.